eccLib Module

 float

-keys() list[str]
+keys() GtfDict_KeyView

-Returns the keys of the GtfDict
+Returns a view into the keys of the GtfDict

 Returns:

-The keys of the GtfDict
+The view of the keys of the GtfDict

 Return type:

-values() list[Any]
+values() GtfDict_ValueView

-Returns the values of the GtfDict
+Returns a view into the values of the GtfDict

 Returns:

-The values of the GtfDict
+The view of the values of the GtfDict

 Return type: